Solved Problem on Electric Field

 \[ \begin{gather} \mathbf E=\frac{1}{4\pi\epsilon_0}\frac{\lambda a}{\left(x^2+a^2\right)^{3/2}}\left(x\theta_0\;\mathbf i-2a\sin\frac{\theta_0}{2}\;\mathbf j-0\;\mathbf k\right)\\[5pt] \mathbf E=\frac{1}{4\pi\epsilon_0}\frac{\lambda a}{\left(x^2+a^2\right)^{3/2}}\left(x\theta_0\;\mathbf i-2a\sin\frac{\theta_0}{2}\;\mathbf j\right) \tag{IX} \end{gather} \]

-Note: the integral in the k direction is equal to zero, because an element of charge dq, produces at a point, an element of the field that can be decomposed in the elements, dEx, −dEy and −dEz (Figure 4-A).
-Another element of charge placed in a symmetrical position produces at the same point another element of the field that can be decomposed in the elements dEx, −dEy, and dEz (Figure 4-B).
-Hence, the elements in the k direction cancel and only elements in the i and j directions contribute to the total field.
+Note: The integral in the k direction is equal to zero, because an element of charge dq, produces at a point, an element of the field that can be decomposed into the elements, dEx, −dEy, and −dEz (Figure 4-A).
+Another element of charge placed in a symmetrical position produces at the same point another element of the field that can be decomposed into the elements dEx, −dEy, and dEz (Figure 4-B).
+Hence, the elements in the k direction cancel, and only elements in the i and j directions contribute to the total field.

 Figure 4